-Composition is all about how you frame the picture.
-It's not hard but it's a matter of finding the right balance and frame.
+The composition is all about how you frame the picture.
+It’s not hard but it’s a matter of finding the right balance and frame.
 The iPhone offers touch-based auto-exposure settings which can be used to light-up or darken the scene you are capturing!
-The same applies for the focus element too.
+The same applies to the focus element too.

 Most folks simply point and click on their iPhones but when you tap and hold onto an area on the photo, the iPhone auto-focuses and creates an auto-exposure lock.
 You can exploit this feature to create interesting photos.

 Since we’ve got a fixed lens here, it’s best to go macro most of the time to get DSLR-like photos.
 The iPhone is pretty good at macro photography and with the right exposure and focus, you can click cool pictures.

 The flip-side to this is scenic landscape shots of mountains, sea, horizon and a cityscape.
 The iPhone is pretty good at capturing these too and brings up some really nice professional-looking photos if you get the composition and exposure right.

 There are hundreds of iPhone photography accessories.
 Some of our favorite ones are things like macro lenses, fisheye lenses, and telephoto lenses.
 You should also try experimenting with various lighting effects that can be conjured up by the LED lights.